 The day I applied I had gotten lost and pulled into the Fire Department to ask where Oak Street Garden Shop was located.
 The fireman grinned and pointed across the street.
 “Over there,” he said.
 I looked, there was no sign yet, just a few plants and a greenhouse (How did I miss that?!).
 I was the most persistent applicant it turns out, and it paid off, as he wasn’t entirely sold on me, but gave me the job anyway.
 He tells me now that Ellen had to talk him into giving me a shot.

 My first days at Oak Street Garden Shop were rocky.
 Asked to weed a pot in the nursery, I dutifully grabbed a handful of weeds and fire ants raced up my arm, stinging me to pieces.
 It also took some time to acclimate to working virtually outside through the heat of summer in the south, as I was from the relatively cooler midwest.
 But I hung in and slowly but surely became hooked.

-As the years progressed, we weathered the historic Birmingham blizzard of ’93, more employees came, a new shade house was built, customer’s tastes dictated more planted containers, a fresh produce area was added, and a garden came to life across the street.
+As the years progressed, we weathered the historic Birmingham blizzard of ’93, (We’ll explore that in a future post.) more employees came, a new shade house was built, customer’s tastes dictated more planted containers, a fresh produce area was added, and a garden came to life across the street.
 More on these developments in the next posts.

 By Kris Blevons